rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 * How is Spark more performant than Hadoop MR and family?

-	Firstly, the abstraction on RDD enables to apply optimizations, which were not possible in traditional MapReduce(need more sources)

 	The intermediate result in MR were always persisted in order to enable fault tolerance aspect, costing a very high IO operation.
 While in case of Spark these result are not at all persisted unless the user explicitly does it.
 Enabling pipelining of operation resulting in great speedup.

 	Usually network IO becomes a heavy bottleneck for distributed systems.
 Spark continues to have the code-parallel model, taking code to the data, in terms of serialized closures, reducing the network, this was also the case in Hadoop.
 Also, the local aggregation on results, help reduce the network IO in case of reduce operations.

 	Spark also allows to persist RDD in memory and share it between different operations, giving a huge performance boost.
 In case of data not fitting in memory, the spill is taken in disk, and this is totally transparent to the programmer.
 In this case the performance is comparable to tradional processing.

 These are some questions I wanted to cover for Apache Spark.
-Since I did not want the post to become overwhelming, I will be covering aspects like how fault tolerance is handled in Spark, what happens to job scheduling, a lifecycle of a job in Spark model, debugging a Spark job,How does shuffle work in Spark etc in next article.
+Since I did not want the post to become overwhelming, I will be covering aspects like how fault tolerance is handled in Spark, what happens to job scheduling, a lifecycle of a job in Spark model, debugging a Spark job, how does shuffle work in Spark etc in next article.
 Thanks for your patience.
 Any questions/feedback is welcome!

 [Github]:   https://github.com/rahulkavale
 [Twitter]: https://twitter.com/RBKavale